Turn resolutions into action and have a prosperous New Year

 The fundamental principle of financial management is that if an offer appears too good to be true, it likely is.

-Finally, there’s one resolution that could have a life-altering impact on you and your family, Manyike emphasises.
+Finally, there’s one resolution that could have a life-altering impact on you and your family.